velexi-corporation/VLXI-Cookiecutter-Julia/README.md

 * Update `{{cookiecutter.__package_name}}/pyproject.toml`.

-  * Copy `pyproject.toml` from the pristine copy of the template to `{{cookiecutter.__package_name}}/pyproject.toml`.
+  * Copy `pyproject.toml` from the instance of the template to `{{cookiecutter.__package_name}}/pyproject.toml`.

   * Restore the templated values in the `[tool.poetry]` section to the